robertgshaw2-neuralmagic/nm_projects/Ultralytics-READMEs/Ultralytics-DeepSparse-README.md

 ### :arrow_heading_down: Install DeepSparse

 Run the following.
-We reccomend you use a virtual enviornment.
+We recommend you use a virtual enviornment.

 ```bash
 pip install deepsparse[server]
 ```

-> :warning: DeepSparse is tested on Python 3.6-3.9, ONNX 1.5.0-1.10.1, ONNX opset version 11+ and is manylinux compliant.
-It is limited to Linux systems running on X86 CPU architectures.

 ### 🔍 Collect an ONNX File

 DeepSparse accepts a model in the ONNX format.

 The `model_path` argument in the commands below tells DeepSparse where the ONNX file is.
 It can be one of two options:
-- `sparsezoo_stub` which identifies a pre-sparsified model in Neural Magic's [SparseZoo](https://sparsezoo.neuralmagic.com)
+- `sparsezoo_stub` which identifies a pre-sparsified model in [SparseZoo](https://sparsezoo.neuralmagic.com)
 - `local_path` to `[model_name].onnx` in a local filesystem.
-For models trained/sparsified with Neural Magic's SparseML, ONNX files can be generated through the [export pathway](Ultralytics-STL-README.md#4-exporting-to-onnx)
+For models trained/sparsified with SparseML, ONNX files can be generated through the [export pathway - UPDATE LINK](link.md#4-exporting-to-onnx)

-In the example below, we will use the **pruned-quantized** YOLOv5-l from the SparseZoo, identified by the following stub:
+In the example below, we will use the **pruned-quantized** [XXX] from the SparseZoo, identified by the following stub:
 ```
 zoo:cv/detection/yolov5-l/pytorch/ultralytics/coco/pruned_quant-aggressive_95
 ```
 ### :rocket: Deploy a Model

-The DeepSparse package contains two options for deployment:
+DeepSparse contains two options for deployment:

 <details>
-  <summary><b>Python/C++ API:</b> run inference on the client side or within an application </summary>
+  <summary><b>Python API:</b> run inference on the client side or within an application </summary>
   <br>

   `Pipelines` wrap image pre-processing and output post-processing around the DeepSparse Engine.
 The DeepSparse-Ultralytics integration includes an out-of-the-box `Pipeline` that accepts raw images and outputs the bounding boxes.

-  Create a `Pipeline` for inference with sparse YOLOv5-l using the following Python code:
+  Create a `Pipeline` for inference with sparse [XXX] using the following Python code:

   ```python
   from deepsparse import Pipeline